Last Updated on July 6, 2021 by Grow with Bovees

 If you want a beautiful, lush and thick lawn that is easily manageable and is resistant to weed growth, then St. Augustine grass (Stenotaphrum secundatum) is a great choice for your home.
-Known as buffalo grass in South Africa and Australia, St. Augustine grass is an excellent thick, tough, carpet-like lawn grass variety that thrives especially in warmer climates.
+Known as buffalo grass in South Africa and Australia, St. Augustine grass is an excellent thick, tough, carpet-like lawn grass variety that thrives especially in warmer climates and makes beautiful lawns.

-With proper care and maintenance, St. Augustine grass is a shade tolerant, thick and resilient turf, which can also tolerate heat.
-If you’re planning to get a brand-new lawn going in your home, then you may be wondering how you can get your St Augustine grass to grow and spread quickly.
+With proper care and maintenance, and a warm climate, St. Augustine grass is a shade tolerant, thick and resilient turf, which can also tolerate heat.
+If you’re planning to get a brand-new beautiful lawn going in your home, then you may be wondering about the process of how you can get your St Augustine grass to grow and spread quickly.

 Well, this can be a straightforward task if you have the proper information on how to grow and maintain a St. Augustine grass lawn.
+You just need to apply some proper lawn care.
 So, read on to know more…

 Does St. Augustine Grass Spread?

 Usually, St. Augustine grass is planted by using sods or plugs.
 The grass has flat and broad heavy leaves.
 As it grows, St. Augustine grass spreads and this is helped by stolons, the horizontal shoots, which grow and spread on the ground.

 St. Augustine grass spreads quickly compared to most varieties of turfgrasses, which makes it an excellent option to grow a thick and carpet-like lawn.

 What Is the Best Fertilizer to Make St Augustine Grass Spread Quickly?